LiquidPlayer/caraml-core/README.md

 #### iOS Interface Builder

 Drag a `UIView` onto your storyboard in a `ViewController`.
-Go to the identity inspector on the right and set its custom class to `CaramlView`.
+Go to the identity inspector on the right and set its custom class to `LCCaramlView`.

 #### Android programmatic